mikke89/RmlUi/readme.md

 Here are the general steps to integrate the library into a C++ application, have a look at the [documentation](https://mikke89.github.io/RmlUiDoc/) for details.

-1. Build RmlUi using CMake and your favorite compiler, or fetch the Windows library binaries.
+1. Build RmlUi using CMake and your favorite compiler, fetch the Windows library binaries, or consume [the library using Conan](https://conan.io/center/rmlui).
 2. Link it up to your application.
 3. Implement the abstract [system interface](Include/RmlUi/Core/SystemInterface.h) and [render interface](Include/RmlUi/Core/RenderInterface.h).
 4. Initialize RmlUi with the interfaces, create a context, provide font files, and load a document.